JosepJF/PersonalLibrary/README.md

 PERSONAL LIBRARY
 ----------------

-• Overview: Personal Library is a simple desktop application connected to a sql server where the user can create and keep a list with his series, movies, animes and books.
+• Overview: Personal Library is a simple desktop application for windows connected to a sql server where the user can create and keep a list with his series, movies, animes and books.
 For example, the progam allows you to add your favourites series, the ones that you have planned to watch, and the series